The Breast Milk Lollies!

 They are easy to make - pour the breast milk into the lolly containers and freeze.

 Breast Milk Lollies With a Difference

-Before freezing your breast milk lollies, you can add some soft fruits such as strawberries or peaches.
-This is for those babies over 4 months old.
+Before freezing your breast milk lollies, add soft fruits such as strawberries or peaches.
+This is for those babies over four months old.